lesleh/lesleh.co.uk/frontend/src/content/blog/2023/02/hacking-ddns.md

 The serverless framework handles creating the Cloudformation stack necessary for running the code, including creating a user role with permission to access Route53.

-## Allowing access via HTTP
+## Enabling HTTP access for API Gateway

-AWS Lambda only supports access by HTTPS by default, but the dyndns protocol used by the router doesn't appear to support it.
-So to get around that, I created a Cloudfront distribution and pointed it at the API Gateway.
-To work correctly, you have to configure it to pass along the specific query string parameters `hostname`/`myip`, as by default Cloudfront will not pass along any query string parameters to the original server.
-It's also probably a good idea to disable caching, to ensure our requests actually get passed along.
+By default, API Gateway only permits access through HTTPS.
+However, the dyndns protocol utilized by the router does not seem to be compatible with HTTPS.
+To overcome this limitation, a Cloudfront distribution was set up and directed towards the API Gateway.
+For proper functionality, it is necessary to configure Cloudfront to transmit the hostname/myip query string parameters.
+This is because, by default, Cloudfront will not pass on any query string parameters to the underlying server.
+To guarantee that our requests are successfully transmitted, it is advisable to disable caching as well.